liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 ![Figure 8.20: Verifying the output in the Console view](../../images/ide-console-portlet-available.png)

-Open *Liferay Portal Home* (`http://localhost:8080/` in most cases) and follow the instructions in the setup wizard.
+Open *Liferay Portal Home* (`http://localhost:8080/` in most cases), log in, and follow the instructions in the setup wizard.

 <!--
 Log in within the following credentials: